calebjlee/solsnipes/README.md

 - **Entry & Exit Strategy:**
   - **Buy Trigger:** Buy immediately on the first advertisement.
   - **Profit Target:** Sell at 20% profit.
-  - **Loss Mitigation:** If the price dips back to the buy price within 1 minute, the trade is exited at breakeven.
+  - **Loss Mitigation:** If the price dips back to the buy price after 1 minute, the trade is exited at breakeven.
   - **Holding Period:** Hold the position for at least 1 minute after the initial buy.

 **Manual Data Analysis**: I manually reviewed hundreds of trades using DexScreener due to anti-automation measures that prevented effective web scraping.
 Each trade was assumed under the worst conditions, where the initial buy occurred on the next minute after the advertisement, and any wick crossing the initial buy price within the first minute triggered a sell at breakeven.
 Profits were only taken if there was a period longer than one minute where the price stayed above 20%.